Yandex Cloud

 Note

-Once enabled, hybrid storage cannot be disabled.
+Once hybrid storage is enabled, you cannot disable it.

-Default value: 1073741824 (1 GB).
+The default value is 1073741824 (1 GB).

 To disable merging, set to true.
 To leave merging enabled, set to false.